Truman Lowe: Water

 Lowe uses images and suggestions of water in many of his works, including the canoes.
 Again, Lowe works in large-scale installations and smaller sculptures.
 In the Water Spirits, series, Lowe says that "the Water Spirits pieces are really an effort to show some respect for natural forces as well as what we would call spiritual forces."
 He combines selected wood pieces and debris to reflect seasonal changes, the fragility of these natural environments, and the importance of the flow of water.

 In 1992 Lowe was commissioned by the Minnesota Arts Commission for a sculpture at Cloquet Community College.
 The sculpture sits within a large grouping of pine trees.
 Made of polished stainless steel, it hovers a foot and a half above the ground, intertwining through the trees like a stream.
 It may be used as a bench: he cut thin slits into the steel to reveal large rocks from nearby riverbeds.
 As they are glimpsed through the steel, the flowing of water is represented.

 Other notable works of the series include Ottawa (1992), which represents the steep slopes where water rapidly flows amongst the three rivers near the National Gallery of Canada in Ottawa, Canada.
 Rows of unfinished strips of line "flow" in gradation representing a fast moving stream or roller coaster.
 An open structure that reflects the relationship between the river and its surroundings, it has been described as a high modernist work.

 Shorelines and streambeds are also found in his sculptures.
 Water Mound (1994), a massive installation of wood, represents the sandbars that form during seasonal and other changes in river systems.
 The river's edge is shown in other large installations, such as Maumee Reflection (1987), depicting Lowe's vision of when land meets water at the confluence of three rivers near Fort Wayne, Indiana, where the work was displayed.

+Shorelines and streambeds are also found in his sculptures.
+Water Mound (1994), a massive installation of wood, represents the sandbars that form during seasonal and other changes in river systems.
+The river's edge is shown in other large installations, such as Maumee Reflection (1987), depicting Lowe's vision of when land meets water at the confluence of three rivers near Fort Wayne, Indiana, where the work was displayed.

 Many of the water-related works also depict aspects of basketry, with splints of wood, which are usually used to form the shape of the basket.
 Again, Lowe shows another connection to his family and community creations, inspired by his mother's basketry work.